rayza-piedade24/greends-pml/README.md

 </details>

 <details markdown="block">
-<summary> Basic concepts (Mar 14, 2025): Decision trees, entropy, over-fitting, train and development </summary>
+<summary> Decision trees (Mar 14, 2025): entropy, over-fitting, train and development </summary>

 - See [Decision tree notes](docs/T2_decision_trees_overfitting_train_test.md)
 - How to grow a decision tree
 - Whats is entropy and how does it help us to find the best model?
 - The risk of over-fitting: train and development sets
+- Decision tree hyper-parameters

 </details>